 COPE course category B (designated as TMOD category for OBO) - Ocular Disease and C - Related Systemic Disease are approved as meeting the Board's nine (9) hours per license year requirement of continuing optometric education in the area of diagnosis, treatment and management of ocular disease (TMOD).
 Category B - Ocular Disease includes:

 Glaucoma (GL), Injection Skills (IS), Laser Procedures (LP), Peri-Operative Management of Ophthalmic Surgery (PO), Refractive Surgery Management (RS), Surgery Procedures (SP), Treatment and Management of Ocular Disease: Anterior Segment (AS), and Treatment and Management of Ocular Disease: Posterior Segment (PS).

-Category C. - Related Systemic Disease includes:
+Category C (designated as TMOD category for OBO) - Related Systemic Disease includes:

 Neuro-Optometry (NO), Oral Pharmaceuticals (OP), Pharmacology (PH), Principles of Diagnosis (PD), and Systemic/Ocular Disease (SD).

 COPE course category D, which includes Public Health (PB), Practice Management (PM) and Ethics/Jurisprudence (EJ) are NOT approved by the Oregon Board of Optometry, unless it is an optometric ethics course that has been individually evaluated and approved by the Board.